-This is How Family Style Meals Can Help Your Child Eat Better
+This is How Family Style Dining Can Help Your Child Eat Better

 `The thought of letting your kids serve themselves at mealtimes might seem counterintuitive.
 When I talk with parents about this, many cringe and push-back on the idea with the thought of how much chaos this might create at the dinner table.